SystemsApproach/private5g/software/network.rst

    Destination     Gateway         Genmask         Flags Metric Ref    Use Iface 192.168.252.0   0.0.0.0         255.255.255.0   U     0      0        0 access

-The high-level behavior of the UPF is to forward packets between its ``access`` and ``core`` interfaces, while at the same time removing/adding GTP encapsulation on the ``access`` side.
-Upstream packets arriving on the ``access`` side from a UE have their GTP headers removed and the raw IP packets are forwarded to the ``core`` interface.
+Within the UPF, the correct behavior is to forward packets between its ``access`` and ``core`` interfaces.
+Upstream packets arriving on the ``access`` interface have their GTP headers removed and the raw IP packets are forwarded to the ``core`` interface.
 The routes inside the UPF's ``bessd`` container will look something like this:

 .. code-block::